 Earlier, we reviewed some of the attractive promotions offered by DK Sportsbook, FD Sportsbook and BetMGM for new customers.
 However, one of the most common examples of a promotion that can greatly benefit all bettors is an odds boost.

 As alluded to in our line shopping section, identifying the best price for the wagers you wish to make is paramount.
 An odds boost is an especially valuable advantage for a bettor of any level.
 As the term implies, an odds boost consists of an operator offering a considerably better price on a specific wager for a limited time.
 Odds boosts often represent an excellent opportunity for a level of profit that would normally require a higher investment were odds not enhanced.

 To cite an MLB example, say a Pennsylvania operator runs a special odds boost for the first game of a Phillies-Pirates series.
 Bettors placing a wager on the favored Phillies are offered an odds boost from -150 to +150 on Philadelphia moneyline bets.
-This clearly represents a prime opportunity to turn a profit on what would likely be a strong bet, given the difference in talent between Philadelphia and Pittsburgh.
+This clearly represents a prime opportunity to turn a profit.
+It would likely be a strong bet, given the difference in talent between Philadelphia and Pittsburgh.